eslint/eslint/docs/rules/func-names.md

 }())
 ```

-The following patterns are not considered warnings:
+The following patterns are not considered problems:

 ```js
 /* eslint func-names: 2*/